silverhammermba/postmodern-design-patterns/notes.md

    at the wrong level, didn't save us any time. if your code is platform-specific this is generally a waste of time
-4. dependence on object representations or implementations. you shouldn't need any patterns for this. this is just basic encapsulation???
+4. dependence on object representations or implementations. you shouldn't need any patterns for this. this is just encapsulation???
 TODO: revisit this once you read about abstract factory, bridge, memento, proxy.
-5. algorithmic dependencies. "algorithms that are likely to be replaced should be isolated", again this is just basic encapsulation? when would it not be sufficient to just change the implementation?
+5. algorithmic dependencies. "algorithms that are likely to be replaced should be isolated", again this is just encapsulation? when would it not be sufficient to change the implementation of the existing algorithm?
 TODO revisit after builder, iterator, strategy, template method, visitor
 6. tight coupling: use abstract coupling and layering instead. though I'd say dependency injection solves most of this problem, making redesigns very cheap
 7. extending functionality by subclassing. generally agree, people seem to do